-Property Description ReplacePackage (OPTIONAL) True or false.Determines whether the current bind process will replace the existing DB2 packages used by the driver.
-If set to true, the current bind process will replace the existing DB2 packages used by the driver.
-If set to false (the default), the current bind process will not replace the existing DB2 packages.
-For DB2 for Linux/UNIX/Windows, this property must be used in conjunction with the CreateDefaultpackage property.
-For more information about creating DB2 packages, see Section 3.6, "Creating a DB2 Package."
-The default is false.
-ResultSetMetaDataOptions Zero (0) or 1.
-The DB2 driver can return table name information in the ResultSet metadata for Select statements if your application requires that information.
-If set to 0 (the default) and the ResultSetMetaData.getTableName() method is called, the DB2 driver does not perform additional processing to determine the correct table name for each column in the result set.
+Property Description ReplacePackage Determines whether the current bind process will replace the existing DB2 packages used by the driver.
+For DB2 for Linux/UNIX/Windows, this property must be used in conjunction with the CreateDefaultPackage property.
+Valid Values: true false If true, the current bind process replaces the existing DB2 packages that are used by the driver.
+If false, the current bind process does not replace the existing DB2 packages.
+Default: false Data Type: boolean ResultSetMetaDataOptions The DB2 driver can return table name information in the ResultSet metadata for Select statements if your application requires that information.
+Valid Values 0 1 If set to 0 (the default) and the ResultSetMetaData.getTableName() method is called, the DB2 driver does not perform additional processing to determine the correct table name for each column in the result set.
 In this case, the getTableName() method may return an empty string for each column in the result set.
 If set to 1 and the ResultSetMetaData.getTableName() method is called, the DB2 driver performs additional processing to determine the correct table name for each column in the result set.
 The DB2 driver also can return schema name and catalog name information when the ResultSetMetaData.getSchemaName() and ResultSetMetaData.getCatalogName() methods are called if the driver can determine that information.
-For information about configuring this property for optimal performance, see Section 3.4, "Performance Considerations."
+For information about configuring this property for optimal performance, see Section 3.5, "Performance Considerations."
 The default is 0.
-SecurityMechanism (DEPRECATED) This property is recognized for backward compatibility, but we recommend that you use the AuthenticationMethod property to set the authentication method used by the driver.
+Data Type: int SecurityMechanism (DEPRECATED) This property is recognized for backward compatibility, but we recommend that you use the AuthenticationMethod property to set the authentication method used by the driver.

-Property Description SendStreamAsBlob (OPTIONAL) True or false.
-Determines whether binary stream data that is less than 32K bytes is sent to the database as Long Varchar for Bit Data or Blob data.
+Property Description SendStreamAsBlob Determines whether binary stream data that is less than 32K bytes is sent to the database as Long Varchar for Bit Data or Blob data.
 Binary streams that are larger than 32K bytes can only be inserted into a Blob column.
 The driver always sends binary stream data larger than 32K bytes to the database as Blob data.
-If set to true, the driver sends binary stream data that is less than 32K to the database as DB2 Blob data.
+Valid Values: true false If true, the driver sends binary stream data that is less than 32K to the database as DB2 Blob data.
 If the target column is a Long Varchar for Bit Data column and not a Blob column, the Insert or Update statement fails.
 The driver automatically retries the Insert or Update statement, sending the data as Long Varchar for Bit Data, if the pointer in the stream can be reset to the beginning of the stream.
 If you know that you are sending the binary stream data to a Blob column, setting this value improves performance.
-If set to false, the driver sends binary stream data that is less than 32K to the database as Long Varchar for Bit Data data.
+If false, the driver sends binary stream data that is less than 32K to the database as Long Varchar for Bit Data data.
 If the target column is a Blob column and not a Long Varchar for Bit Data column, the Insert or Update statement fails.
 The driver retries the Insert or Update statement, sending the data as Blob data, if the pointer in the stream can be reset to the beginning of the stream.
-See Section 3.4, "Performance Considerations" for information about configuring this property for optimal performance.
+See Section 3.5, "Performance Considerations" for information about configuring this property for optimal performance.
 The default is false.
-ServerName Specifies either the IP address in IPv4 or IPv6 format, or the server name (if your network supports named servers) of the database server.
-For example, 122.23.15.12 or DB2Server.
+Data Type: boolean ServerName (REQUIRED) Specifies either the IP address in IPv4 or IPv6 format, or the server name (if your network supports named servers) of the database server.
 This property is supported only for data source connections.
-StripNewlines (OPTIONAL) True or false.
-Specifies whether new-line characters in a SQL statement are sent to the DB2 server.
-If you know that the SQL statements used in your application do not contain newline characters, instructing the driver to not remove them eliminates parsing by the DB2 server and improves performance.
-Is set to true, the DB2 driver removes all new-line characters from SQL statements.
-If set to false (the default), the driver does not remove any newline characters from SQL statements.
-See Section 3.4, "Performance Considerations" for information about configuring this property for optimal performance.
-The default is false.
+Valid Values: string where string is a valid IP address or server name.
+Example: 122.23.15.12 or DB2Server Default: None Data Type: String